NEWSCAST 06MAR25: SNTWI Program

-The Secretary of the Navy announced a program that provides an opportunity to work with partnering corporations.
+On February 25th, the Secretary of the Navy announced an opportunity to work with partnering corporations.
 The American Forces Network produces and delivers unique, immediate and uninterrupted media services to inform and entertain overseas DoD personnel and families.
 (U.S. Navy audio by Mass Communication Specialist Seaman Matthew Miller)

 |Date Taken: